 Scientists, theologians, and atheists alike seek to explain the world around them because every time they make a "discovery" they feel some part of the forgotten storyline is restored.
 Everyone seeks to find the rhythm to the song that we all can just barely hear in the background to our life.
 We all have in our hearts a memory we can't quite bring to picture, but we know somewhere behind us, something happened that would explain this confusing state of existence we all find ourselves in.
-We're all looking for clarity to the question: What's God's larger story and what's his specific plan for my life?
+We're all looking for the answer to the question: What's the plot?